Hamz-a/hamz-a.github.io/_posts/2024-03-04-Security-assessing-grpc-and-grpcweb-services.md

 ---

 ## Introduction
-[gRPC][grpc] is increasingly getting more popular and as a result, it is encountered more often during security assessments.
+[gRPC][grpc] is getting increasingly popular and as a result, it is encountered more often during security assessments.
 In this blog post, I explain the different approaches to security test gRPC services depending on the type of assessment.
 [At the end][theend], I will show how to extend the [blackboxprotobuf][blackboxprotobuf] Burp extension to support gRPC-web.

 ## gRPC 101
 gRPC is an open source high performance Remote Procedure Call (RPC) framework.
 It allows developers to write a service definition using Protocol Buffers.
 The following service definition is a simple example as demonstrated in the [gRPC documentation][grpc_doc_intro]: